 When you receive that inquiry letter, you must send proof that you carry liability insurance or tell the DMV you've sold your car and no longer require insurance.
 If you can't show proof of insurance, then you'll receive the Definite Suspension Order.

-Once your insurance lapses, you typically get a grace period of 90 days from the DMV to pay a civil penalty in order to maintain your license or registration.
-If you are unable to pay the fine for lapse of insurance, you can turn in your plates and registration within those 90 days.
-After your insurance has lapsed for over 90 days, your license or registration may be suspended for the amount of days that you allowed your insurance to lapse.
-For example, if your insurance was lapsed for 400 days, your registration or license will be suspended for 400 days.
-For more information about insurance lapses, check here.
+This order allows the DMV to suspend your license or registration, but you'll typically get a grace period — up to 90 days — to pay a civil penalty, prove you've purchased insurance and maintain your driving privileges.
+If you're unable to pay the fine, then you can surrender your plates and registration within those 90 days.
+But if your insurance has lapsed for more than 90 days, then your license or registration may be suspended for the number of days you allowed your insurance to lapse.

-- The 10-digit document number listed on the bottom of the suspension order (check here if you are unsure about where to locate the 10-digit document number)
+- The 10-digit document number listed on the bottom of the suspension order.
+Check here for a sample document.

 - Your vehicle plate number

-After checking your insurance status online, and verifying that your insurance has indeed lapsed, you must submit proof of insurance to the DMV, and pay a suspension termination fee, in order to drive again after your suspension period has ended.
-There are two ways to submit proof of insurance to the NY DMV.
+After you check your insurance status online and verify that your insurance has lapsed, you must submit proof of insurance to the DMV.
+There are two ways to submit proof of insurance to the NY DMV: